sudhirkumar85/Hotel-Management-System/README.md

 # Easy to Installed using executable file(.exe)

 ![Screenshot 2022-07-30 170902](https://user-images.githubusercontent.com/84500245/182027633-1c16938c-4697-4a5c-a562-b8a0e13c4a01.jpg)

-#Easy to open and use
+# Easy to open applicatin and use
+# Loading Page
 ![Screenshot 2022-07-30 170235](https://user-images.githubusercontent.com/84500245/182027683-206a942b-4806-44c4-acae-9680d33a4c6f.jpg)

 # Login page